DaevMithran/podz/README.md

 The current cloud computing landscape presents several challenges:

 **2.1 Resource Inefficiency**
-With 8.4 million data centers globally and an estimated 96% of server capacity underutilized [5], there is significant waste in computing resources.
+With 8.4 million data centers globally and an estimated 96% of server capacity underutilized, there is significant waste in computing resources.
 This inefficiency drives up costs for consumers while representing lost revenue opportunities for resource owners.

 **2.2 Market Centralization**
 The dominance of major cloud service providers creates an oligopolistic market structure with limited competition, resulting in higher prices and reduced innovation.
 These providers have established significant barriers to entry, making it difficult for new participants to enter the market.